hmenzagh/reMarkable-Sink/README.md

 **4 - Set at startup**

-`pm2 startup` or `sudo pm2 startup` and follow instructions if needed !
+`sudo pm2 startup` and follow instructions if needed !

+## Limitations

+- Only accepts PDFs < 50mo
+- The user that executes index.sj needs to be the user that is logged in with RmAPI
+-